-After many years of breeding hard red spring wheat (HRSW) for FHB resistance at NDSU, U of MN, and SDSU and other breeding programs in the spring region, many cultivars with FHB resistance have been released and are being grown on a large scale replacing the most susceptible cultivars.
-However, most of these cultivars trace their resistances to the Chinese sources, particularly Sumai3.
+Decades of breeding of HRSW for FHB resistance at NDSU, U of MN, and SDSU and other breeding programs in the spring region, many cultivars with FHB resistance have been released and are being grown on a large scale, particularly, NDSU cultivars, replacing the most susceptible cultivars.
+Most of these cultivars trace their resistances to the Chinese sources, particularly Sumai3.
 This is true for cultivars such as Alsen and supposedly Glenn, both NDSU releases that have dominated the spring wheat area since 2002.
 However, recently we have collected some data showing that Glenn does not show the presence of the closest markers to the main FHB resistance gene Fhb1 from Sumai 3.
 These results have been confirmed by many labs including U of MN (USDA-ARS, Fargo,...etc).
 All these results show that haplotyping Glenn is consistent with our data that Glenn may not have Fhb1 markers as we previously believed based on Glenn pedigree.
 This has raised a major question among us, breeders involved in this project.
-Does Glenn have a new combination of FHB resistant genes from it diverse pedigree tracing to Chinese, US, and wild type wheat origin? or have breeders at NDSU who developed this cultivar have broken the linkage between the Fhb1 and the new flanking markers?.
+Does Glenn have a new combination of FHB resistant genes from it diverse pedigree tracing to Chinese, US, and wild type wheat origin? or have breeders at NDSU who developed this cultivar have broken the linkage between the Fhb1 and the new flanking markers?
 To confirm either case, more research is needed to elucidate this assumption.
 Similarly, among the most popular grown cultivar developed by NDSU, Parshall was grown on significant acreages in the spring wheat region for many years because it has showed consistently good tolerance to FHB.
 Parshall parentage do not trace to any exotic origin such as Chinese germplasm.
 We believe Parshall has an indigenous source of resistance that may of great interest to the wheat breeders.
 To address both topics indicated above and to clarify the genetics of FHB resistance of both Glenn and Parshall, several Recombinant Inbred Lines (RILs) populations involving these two sources or resistances and susceptible parents from MN (MN00261-4), SD (SD3870), and ND (Reeder) were developed.
+In this study we will use a couple RIL populations with Glenn and Parshall to map the FHB resistance and use other RIL populations for validating our results.